gboehl/dynare/doc/manual/source/the-model-file.rst

         end;

-    More information on tags is available on the `Dynare wiki`_.
+    More information on tags is available at `<https://archives.dynare.org/DynareWiki/EquationsTags>`__.

     *Options*